Website logo cars for beginners

 Keep your tyres inflated

-This one is pretty self-explanatory, you don’t want to be trudging along the M6 at 70MPH just to find out you have a flat tyre.
-The tyres on your car are the only point of contact and the singular source of grip you have on the road.
-You must make sure they are in tip-top condition, and full of the appropriate amount of air.
+This one is pretty self-explanatory.
+You don’t want to be trudging along the M6 at 70MPH just to find out you have a flat tyre.
+Your car’s tyres are the only point of contact and the singular source of grip on the road.
+You must make sure they are in tip-top condition and full of the appropriate amount of air.

 car maintenance for beginners - keep tyres inflated - car wheel

-Keeping your tyers happy involves more than just filling them full of air, it involves checking for wear and damage at the same time.
+Keeping your tyers happy involves more than just filling them full of air; it involves simultaneously checking for wear and damage.

-If you want to know how much air to put in your tyers, guess where to find that information.
-If you said owner’s manual, you’re wrong.
-You can find it printed on the side of the tyre itself, isn’t that handy?
+If you want to know how much air to put in your tires, guess where to find that information.
+If you said the owner’s manual, you’re wrong.
+You can find it printed on the side of the tyre itself.
+Isn’t that handy?

-Whilst you are there, you may as well inspect the tread depth, (the legal limit in the UK is 1.6mm) and check the side wall for any cracks and signs of damage.
+While you are there, you may as well inspect the tread depth (the legal limit in the UK is 1.6mm) and check the side wall for cracks and signs of damage.

 You should only keep a tyre until it’s around 6-10 years past its production date, as long as there is no cracking or bulging – or the tread is less than 3mm.
 Whatever comes first.